mailmebhav/html-css-assignment/README.md

----
-Author: Bhavin Patel
----

 # Canvas Inc.

 This is a website for Canvas Inc. which provides information regarding wireless headphones.

 ## Getting Started
 ```